mark311/terraform-alicloud-ram-role/examples/basic/README.md

 # RAM assumable role example

-This example illustrates how to create a more complicated assumable role.
+This example illustrates how to create a basic assumable role.

 # Usage